massbays-tech/MassWateR/cran-comments.md

 This is a resubmission to fix issues on original CRAN submission, including:

 * Reduced length of title and removed redundant text
+* Added references to Description field in DESCRIPTION file
 * Added \value field where missing from .Rd files
 * Removed \dontrun from examples, replaced with \donttest where needed
 * Functions in examples/test/vignettes no longer write files to user's home or package file space, nor as default